leslie-alldridge/xero-bulk-void-invoice-tool-v1/README.md

 ### MVP
 - Create an easy to use app where all authorised invoices, without payments, display in a table (partly paid/paid invoices cannot be voided) - Done
 - As a user I want to easily find and select invoices I wish to void (a select all function to save clicks) - Done
-- When clicking void, I expect all selected invoices to be voided and some kind of prompt to let me know it was successful.
+- When clicking void, I expect all selected invoices to be voided and some kind of prompt to let me know it was successful. - Done

 ### Stretch goals
 1. Table filtering